mk2543/inventory-management/README.md

 - Clean up build.gradle.kts, it's a mess ;-)
 - JOOQ is using H2 in the Gradle build.
 We should switch over to Postgres (TestContainers) for consistency.
 - Add more tests, especially for the repositories
+- Create separate configs for different environments (dev, test, prod).
+Dockerize the app and run it in a container.
 - Consider if we need some mapping library for the domain <-> DTOs conversions.
 Right now the classes are simple, so I didn't see a need to add it yet